Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 Step 3: Get a Structural Engineer's Report

 This is arguably the most important step.
 A licensed structural engineer or foundation specialist can produce a report that attributes the damage to a specific, sudden cause.
-Adjuster decisions frequently turn on this documentation.
+With insurers using more automated claim evaluation tools and applying exclusions more aggressively in 2026, an independent engineering report is often the single piece of evidence that flips a denial into an approval.

 Step 4: File Promptly and Be Specific